ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 ### Continuous Delivery
 {: #vpc-tg-dns-iam-expand_cd}

 - Installation of software is currently done when the VPC instance is created.
 The delivery of new versions of software to production has not been considered.
-[Application Deployment to a Virtual Private Cloud with a DevOps Toolchain](https://www.ibm.com/cloud/blog/application-deployment-to-a-virtual-private-cloud-with-a-devops-toolchain) demonstrates one solution.
+[Application Deployment to a Virtual Private Cloud with a DevOps Toolchain](https://www.ibm.com/cloud/blog/application-deployment-to-a-virtual-private-cloud-with-a-devops-toolchain){: external} demonstrates one solution.
 - For shared microservices, a new VSI could be created with a new version and after verification DNS could be adjusted or the shared load balancer could be used to switch to the new version.

 ### Automation, Staging, and Development
 {: #vpc-tg-dns-iam-expand_automation}

-- For production the teams can each have their own [{{site.data.keyword.bpshort}}](https://{DomainName}/schematics/overview) workspace.
+- For production the teams can each have their own [{{site.data.keyword.bpshort}}](/schematics/overview) workspace.
 With Schematics, Terraform configurations can be executed directly in the cloud where state and output can be shared.
 - The Terraform scripts can be adjusted to allow staging and development environments.
 Put these environments into new accounts.
 - A continuous deployment environment can be constructed to move the code and environments through the development, staging and into production.
 Is roll back needed?
 How would this be accomplished?